ariannamethod/Arianna/README.md

 Replying to one of Arianna's messages counts as addressing her as well.

 The username is retrieved automatically from Telegram, so no additional configuration is required.
-Conversation memory in group chats is also tied to each participant's ID and will be cleared on bot restart unless persisted.
+Conversation history in groups now uses a key that combines the chat ID with the sender ID (`<chat_id>:<user_id>`).
+This keeps threads separate between different groups and users.
+The memory is stored only in RAM and will be cleared on bot restart unless persisted.
 The DeepSeek integration works here too if `DEEPSEEK_API_KEY` is set.

 ### DeepSeek integration